Care of Mononucleosis

 Medical Treatment/More Information

-If you suspect mononucleosis, you can request a blood test and an examination at the Student Health Center.
+If you suspect mononucleosis, you can request a rapid blood test and an examination at the Student Health Center.
 The diagnostic blood test for mononucleosis usually does not indicate the disease until the second week of illness.
-If you need medical attention during your illness, or if you need medication, the Student Health Center can assist you.
+If you need medical attention during your illness, the Student Health Center can assist you.